amuhammad-microsoft/Azure-AI-102-IaC/README.md

 # Azure AI-102 Exam Preparation Repository

-This repository contains a comprehensive Bicep template that deploys a wide range of Azure AI services.
-It is designed to help prepare for the Azure AI-102 exam by providing a hands-on example of provisioning core AI services in Azure using infrastructure-as-code.
+This repository contains a comprehensive Bicep template that deploys a broad range of Azure AI services.
+It is designed to help you prepare for the Azure AI-102 exam by providing a hands-on example of provisioning core AI services in Azure using infrastructure-as-code.

 ## Overview

-The repository includes:
+The repository now includes:

-- **Bicep Template (`main.bicep`):** Provisions multiple Azure AI services such as Cognitive Services (with specific kinds like Face, Speech, OpenAI, etc.), Azure Machine Learning Workspace, Azure Bot Service, and Azure Cognitive Search.
-- **Parameter File (`main.parameters.json`):** Externalizes environment-specific configuration (e.g., resource group name, location, service name prefix, and Bot Service endpoint) so that you don’t have to modify the main Bicep file when deploying to different environments.
+- **Bicep Template (`main.bicep`):**
+  This template deploys multiple Azure AI services such as:
+  - Generic Cognitive Services account
+  - Computer Vision account
+  - Custom Vision Training and Custom Vision Prediction accounts
+  - Face API account
+  - Form Recognizer account
+  - Immersive Reader account
+  - OpenAI Service account (with child resources for Defender and RAI policies)
+  - Speech Services account
+  - Text Analytics account (deployed at free tier SKU F0)
+  - Translator account
+  - Azure Cognitive Search service

+  In addition, resources that couldn’t be deployed due to quota or configuration limitations are preserved as commented-out sections:
+  - **Azure Bot Service** – Requires a unique Microsoft App ID (to avoid conflicts).
+  - **Cognitive Services – Anomaly Detector** – Not deployed because the required free SKU isn’t available.
+  - **Cognitive Services – Personalizer** – Omitted due to similar SKU/quota restrictions.

+- **Parameter File (`main.parameters.json`):**
+  This file externalizes environment-specific configuration (such as resource names, resource group, and location).
+Simply update the parameters without modifying the core template.

 ## Services Deployed

-The Bicep template deploys the following services:
+The updated Bicep template now deploys the following services:

-- **Cognitive Services – Generic, Face, Speech, Form Recognizer, OpenAI, Text Analytics, Translator, Anomaly Detector, Personalizer:**
-  Each resource is configured with default settings (SKU S0) and includes inline comments describing its significance in the exam.
-These services cover areas like computer vision, speech processing, NLP, data extraction, and personalization.
+- **Generic Cognitive Services Account:**
+  A multipurpose account for various cognitive capabilities.

+- **Computer Vision Account:**
+  Enables image analysis, OCR, and object detection.

+- **Custom Vision Training & Prediction Accounts:**
+  Two separate accounts allow you to train custom image classification/object detection models and serve predictions from those models.

+- **Face API Account:**
+  Supports facial recognition and emotion detection.

+- **Form Recognizer Account:**
+  Automates extraction of key data from forms and documents.

+- **Immersive Reader Account:**
+  Provides immersive reading and comprehension features to support accessibility and enhanced user experiences.

+- **OpenAI Service Account (with Defender and RAI Policies):**
+  Grants access to advanced language models for generative AI tasks and includes child resources that enforce content filtering policies.

+- **Speech Services Account:**
+  Supports speech-to-text, text-to-speech, and speaker recognition functionalities.

+- **Text Analytics Account:**
+  Enables sentiment analysis, key phrase extraction, and entity recognition at the free tier (F0).

+- **Translator Account:**
+  Provides text translation capabilities.

-- **Azure Machine Learning Workspace:**
+- **Azure Cognitive Search Service:**
-  Provides a dedicated environment for building, training, and deploying machine learning models.
+  Offers AI-powered indexing and search for data enrichment.

+## Resources Not Deployed (Commented Out)

+The following resources are included in the template as commented-out sections for reference.
+They were not deployed because of subscription limitations or configuration complexities:
 - **Azure Bot Service:**
-  Registers a bot for developing conversational AI applications.
-(Remember to update the Bot Service endpoint in the parameter file.)

-- **Azure Cognitive Search:**
-  Deploys an AI-powered search service that integrates cognitive skills for data enrichment.
+  Deployment requires a unique Microsoft App ID that is not in conflict with existing bots.
+- **Cognitive Services – Anomaly Detector:**
+  The required SKU is not available in your subscription.
+- **Cognitive Services – Personalizer:**
+  Similar SKU/quota restrictions prevent deployment in this environment.

 ## Prerequisites & Considerations

 Before deploying the template, please ensure:

 - **Permissions:**
-  You have the necessary permissions to create resources in your Azure subscription, and your subscription is enabled for the required services (for instance, Azure OpenAI Service may require special access).
+  You have the necessary permissions to create resources in your Azure subscription.
+Some services (such as Azure OpenAI) may require special access.

 - **Region Availability:**
-  Verify that the chosen location supports all the deployed AI services.
-You can check [Azure Products by Region](https://azure.microsoft.com/en-us/global-infrastructure/services/) for more details.
+  Verify that the chosen location supports all the deployed services.
+Use the [Azure Products by Region](https://azure.microsoft.com/en-us/global-infrastructure/services/) page for reference.

 - **Customization:**
-  The template uses parameters to keep environment-specific values (like location, prefix, and Bot Service endpoint) separate from the deployment logic.
-Update the parameter file as needed without modifying `main.bicep`.
+  The template uses parameters to keep environment-specific values (e.g., resource names, location, etc.) separate from the deployment logic.
+Update the parameter file (`main.parameters.json`) as needed without modifying the core Bicep file.

 - **Testing:**
-  It’s recommended to deploy the template in a non-production environment first to ensure all services provision as expected.
+  It is recommended to deploy the template in a non-production environment first to ensure all services provision as expected.

-> **Note:**
-> The subscription ID and tenant ID have been removed from the parameter file because they are automatically provided by the deployment context.
-The resource group name is now included for tagging or documentation purposes, but you can rely on the deployment context if preferred.

 ## Deployment Instructions